JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: we will draw that soon :)

-NS:  Yes Janet  Sorry for the  complexity  But we arr all there  Have a bump  node
-NS: with an associated image
+NS:  Yes Janet  Sorry for the  complexity  But we arr all there  Have a bump  node with an associated image

 JR: somewhere